Tracking ovulation with PCOS is an essential tool I can every single one of my clients to use.

 Pay attention to cervical mucus consistency.
 During and right after your period, you may not notice cervical mucus.
 Throughout the follicular phase it will begin to be thick, sticky and cloudy white mucus, until nearing ovulation.
 Around ovulation, mucus should be stretchy, clear, egg-white consistency.
 This is your most fertile time.
 After ovulation it will start to dry back up again and become sticky once again until menses.

 Test hormone levels.
 Similar to a pregnancy test, you can also do urine-based ovulation predictor kit to predict ovulation via hormone levels found in your urine.
 However, those with PCOS often have high luteinizing hormone (LH) which can create false-positive tests.
-Instead, you can use a Proov test which can confirm if ovulation has happened by measuring progesterone levels.
+Instead, you can use a Proov test ($5 off with this link) which can confirm if ovulation has happened by measuring progesterone levels.
 Although this doesn’t tell you if ovulation is coming, it does tell you if it has happened which is helpful information to know!

 Track start and end dates of your cycle.
 You may also benefit from tracking when you have sex.